Shuntor/L3_MUVI/README.md

 `make`

-Binaries output bin/serveur and bin/client, listeObjet and listeComptes are stored in the current directory.
+Binaries "serveur" and "client" output in ./bin/ directory, listeObjet and listeComptes are stored in the current directory at runtime.